 The following is an overview of the Trauma Services department internship.

 - Interns will deepen their knowledge of trauma informed, evidence based therapeutic work with individuals who have experienced a trauma within the realm of domestic violence and/or child abuse.

 - Development of a knowledge base around domestic violence and child abuse will be accomplished through readings, online trainings, consultation with trauma services department staff and supervisor, staff trainings and observation of other agency programs.

 - Engage children, adolescents and adults in trauma informed individual and group behavioral health therapy.

-- Learn to identify necessary outside supports for clients engaged in therapy services including but not limited to: psychiatric services, support groups, case management, legal advocacy, etc.
+- Learn to identify necessary outside supports for clients engaged in therapy services, including but not limited to: psychiatric services, support groups, case management, legal advocacy, etc.

-If you are a current volunteer and would like to access our Volunteer Training Manual, please click here.
 DVCAC also offers internships/field placement experience for students in social work, counseling and related fields.
 For more information regarding field placements at 216.229.2420.